apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-data-index-quarkus/README.md

 This example also requires persistence with a PostgreSQL server.

-Configuration for setting up the connection can be found in [applications.properties](src/main/resources/application.properties) file, which follows the Quarkus JDBC settings, for more information please check [JDBC Configuration Reference](https://quarkus.io/guides/datasource#jdbc-configuration).
+The configuration for setting up the connection can be found in [applications.properties](src/main/resources/application.properties) file, which follows the Quarkus JDBC settings, for more information please check [JDBC Configuration Reference](https://quarkus.io/guides/datasource#jdbc-configuration).

 Optionally and for convenience, a docker-compose [configuration file](docker-compose/docker-compose.yml) is